freeCodeCamp/freeCodeCamp/guide/english/python/index.md

     print(*objects, sep=' ', end='\n', file=sys.stdout, flush=False)

 The built-in functions are listed in alphabetical order.
 The name is followed by a parenthesized list of formal parameters with optional default values.
-Under that is a short description of the function and its parameters are given and occasionally an example.
+Under that is a short description of the function and its parameters are given.
+Occasionally, an example is provided.

 The <a href='https://docs.python.org/3/library/functions.html#print' target='_blank' rel='nofollow'>`print`</a> function in Python 3 replaces the <a href='https://docs.python.org/2/reference/simple_stmts.html#print' target='_blank' rel='nofollow'>`print`</a> statement in Python 2.